Anshuman-UCSB/Advent-Of-Code/README.md

 2016: Use pypy and practice pythonic solutions
 2015: Use pypy and work on an AoC library
 2020: Speed code in python
+2019: Work on library and speed code in Python

 To get millisecond-time,